Ceres: Roman Goddess of Fertility and the Commoners

 So, indeed, the ancient Romans believed that Proserpina was in the underworld during autumn and winter, while being on the side of her mother Ceres in spring and summer.
 So if you’re blaming the weather gods for the bad weather, you can now direct any complaints straight to Ceres and her daughter Proserpina.

-Ceres, Goddess of Agriculture: Influence on Fertility
+Influence on Fertility

-The links with fertility are already quite evident from the myth of Ceres and Proserpine.
+The links to fertility are already quite evident from the myth of Ceres and Proserpine.
 Indeed, Ceres is oftentimes just portrayed as the Roman goddess of agriculture.
 Her Greek counterpart was also generally considered the goddess of agriculture, so it would only make sense that the Roman Ceres is exactly the same.

-The goddess of agriculture became rather known as the goddess of fertility.
+The goddess of agriculture became known as the goddess of fertility.
 This covers a bit more than just agricultural fertility.

 Agricultural fertility